andir/blog/posts/juniper-config-recovery-mcd-coredump/index.rst

     pid 75982 (mgd), uid 0: exited on signal 11 (core dumped)

 Recovering from that case is actually not that hard.
-You just have to know the right command ;-)
+You just know the right command(s) ;-)

 You can load an older configuration via the `load override <config file>` command.
 I did also try the `load replace <config file>` command but that also segfaulted..